s-ol/mmm/root/articles/mmmfs/evaluation/text$markdown+sidenotes.md

 In general however, some portion of code may always have to be left outside of the system.
-This also wouldn't necessarily represent a problem, but in this case it is particularily relevant for the global set of *converts* (see above), as well as the layout used to render the web view, both of which are expected to undergo changes as users adapt the system to their own content types and domains of interest, as well as their visual identity, respectively.
+This also wouldn't necessarily represent a problem, but in this case it is particularily relevant for the global set of *converts* (see above), as well as the layout used to render the web view.
+Both of these are expected to undergo changes as users adapt the system to their own content types and domains of interest, as well as their visual identity, respectively.

 ### type system